UPTokenizing/digitalIdentity/apigateway/README.md

   You can execute <ctrl>+C to exit

 ## Deployment
-  Check the containers installed executing the following:
+  Follow the next instructions:
-      * sudo docker ps -a
+    * Check the containers installed executing the following: sudo docker ps -a

   Identify the container id of **apigateway** and set the following command:
       * sudo docker start <containerid>